ReallySecureShell/EnderIO-Rocket-Fuel-Production/README.md

 ### Adding/Editing Images

-When groff, specifically the pic macro package, inserts an image into a document, it wants that image formated as a PostScript (PS) file.
+When groff, specifically the pic macro package, inserts an image into a document, it wants that image formatted as a PostScript (PS) file.
 The following is how to convert a .png into a .ps file.

 Whenever an image is added or edited, run the following command within `images/<directory>/original`:
 ```bash